-Preservation Assistance Grants help small and midsize institutions—libraries, museums, and historical societies, town and county records offices, archival repositories, community colleges, and underserved departments and units within colleges and universities and other larger institutions—improve their ability to preserve and care for their humanities collections.
+Preservation Assistance Grants help small and mid-sized institutions - such as libraries, museums, historical societies, archival repositories, cultural organizations, town and county records offices, and colleges and universities - improve their ability to preserve and care for their significant humanities collections.

-The Museum Assessment Program (MAP) is funded by IMLS and administered by the American Association of Museums.
-It is designed to help museums assess their strengths and weaknesses and plan for the future.
+The Museum Assessment Program (MAP) is supported through a cooperative agreement between the Institute of Museum and Library Services and the American Alliance of Museums.
+It is designed to help museums assess their strengths and weaknesses, and plan for the future.

-In all MAP assessments, members of the museum staff and governing authority complete a self-study and receive a site visit by one or more museum professionals who tour the museum and meet with staff, governing officials, and volunteers.
-The surveyors work with the museum and with MAP staff to produce a report on the museum's operations, making recommendations and suggesting resources.
+A MAP assessment requires members of the museum staff and governing authority to complete a self-study.
+After completion of the self-study, a site visit is conducted by one or more museum professionals, who tour the museum and meet with staff, governing officials, and volunteers.
+The surveyors work with the museum and MAP staff to produce a report evaluating the museum's operations, making recommendations, and suggesting resources.

 Grants are awarded in the following categories: